The Romanian potato Moussaka is made with layers of potatoes and minced meat. This dish is comfort food, perfect for the entire family!

 - Butter and flour/bread crumbs an 8x8 inches baking dish.

-- Place slices of potatoes on the bottom of the pan.
+- Cover the bottom of the pan with potato slices.
 Add a layer of meat mixture.

 - Beat the eggs, mix them with sour cream and cheese.
 Add a little bit of salt to your taste.
 Pour this mixture over the last layer of potatoes.